 Identify what skills your kid needs to improve on and focus on developing them with your help.

 Get in touch with your kid’s coach for help and maybe he or she will send you some training material.

 The most common skills you can start with are:

-For the younger ones and those playing rec soccer, they also need their regular exercises.
+For the younger ones and those playing rec soccer, also need their regular exercise.

 So either way, it’s important to keep their soccer training as normal as possible.

 This is a good time to take soccer to your backyard to train in private and have great exposure to fresh air and sunshine.

 This website has soccer drills that are designed to help kids to train solo – no need to have a lot of kids participate.

 Also, I have some coaching tips to help you train your kid properly.